 - Market Cap: Short for "market capitalization," the amount of money you would have to pay if you were to buy every single share of stock in a company.
 To calculate market cap, multiply the number of shares by the price per share.

 - Share: A share, or a single common stock, represents one unit of an investor’s ownership in a share of the profits, losses, and assets of a company.
 A company creates shares when it carves itself into pieces and sells them to investors in exchange for cash.

-- Ticker Symbol: A short group of letters that represents a particular stock (e.g., "The Coca-Cola Company" has a ticker symbol of "KO", "Johnson & Johnson" has a ticker symbol of "JNJ")
+- Ticker Symbol: A short group of letters that represents a particular stock as listed on the stock market.
+For example, The Coca-Cola Company has a ticker symbol of KO, and Johnson & Johnson has a ticker symbol of JNJ.

 Introduction to the Stock Market

 The workings of the stock market can be confusing.
 Some people believe investing is a form of gambling and feel that, if you invest, you will likely end up losing your money.

 These fears can stem from the personal experiences of family members and friends who have suffered similar fates or lived through the Great Depression.
 These feelings are understandable but aren't grounded in facts.
 Someone who believes in this line of thinking may not have an in-depth understanding of the stock market, why it exists, and how it works.